Neotrazymiy/student-management-system/README.md

 # Student Management System

-Backend application for managing the educational process at a university.
+## About the project
+This project simulates a university management system with role-based access and backend business logic.

 ## Features
 - Role-based access control (Admin, Teacher, Student)
-- Authentication and authorization with Spring Security (including OAuth2)
+- Authentication and authorization with Spring Security
 - REST API for managing:
   - Students
   - Teachers